 Conscious investing begins

-The Methodist Church begins investing in the stock market, and consciously avoiding companies involved in alcohol and gambling.
+The Methodist Church invests in the stock market while avoiding companies involved in alcohol and gambling.

 Social investing becomes mainstream

 Investors contribute to a variety of causes - women's rights, civil rights and the anti-war movement.

 Ethical funds developed: Pax World Fund

 One of the first ethical funds, The Pax World Fund, avoids investments in companies involved in the arms trade industry.

 The first ethical-environmental bank in Europe opens its doors – GLS Gemeinschaftsbank.

 The most disastrous nuclear power plant accident in history takes place in the Ukraine, leading some investors to rethink their exposure to the nuclear industry.